Blog

 Stand directly above your cat and look straight down at their back.

-• Overweight: The waist is completely gone.
+• Overweight: The waist disappears.

 Test 3: The Side Profile (The Tummy Tuck)